-- That have been granted treatment investigational new drug (IND) or Group c/treatment IND status; - That are being studied at the Phase III level in a national clinical trial sponsored by the National Cancer Institute; or - If the claims administrator determines that available scientific evidence demonstrates that the drug is effective or shows promise of being effective for the disease. - Injury or other loss sustained as a result of war, or an act of war, or any international armed conflict, whether declared or not. - Services, treatment, education, testing, or training related to learning disabilities or developmental delay. - Services of a resident physician or intern rendered in that capacity. - Orthopedic shoes. - Primal therapy, rolfing, psychodrama, megavitamin therapy, or carbon dioxide therapy. - Acupuncture therapy, unless performed by a physician as a form of anesthesia in connection with surgery covered under the plan. - Eye refractions or hearing aids, or the fitting of eye glasses or hearing aids, except as described under Vision and Optical Benefits and Audio Benefits sections. - Services or supplies which any school system is legally required to provide.
+- The drug, device, treatment or procedure to be investigated has been granted investigational new drug (IND) or group c/ treatment IND status - The clinical trial has passed independent scientific scrutiny and has been approved by an institutional review board that will oversee the investigation - The clinical trial is sponsored by the National Cancer Institute (NCI) or similar national organization (such as the Food and Drug Administration or the Department of Defense) and conforms to the NCI standards - The clinical trial is not a single institution or investigator study unless the clinical trial is performed at an NCI designated cancer center - \circ You are treated in accordance with protocol. - Injury or other loss sustained as a result of war, or an act of war, or any international armed conflict, whether declared or not. - Services, treatment, education, testing, or training related to learning disabilities or developmental delay, except as provided in section 3.3.19 Mental Disorder. - Services of a resident physician or intern rendered in that capacity. - Orthopedic shoes. - Primal therapy, rolfing, psychodrama, megavitamin therapy, or carbon dioxide therapy. - Acupuncture therapy, unless performed by a physician as a form of anesthesia in connection with surgery covered under the plan.

-- Services or supplies not specifically listed as a covered benefit under the Medical Plan. - Services or supplies for education, special education, or job training whether or not given in a facility that also provides medical or psychiatric treatment. - Charges you incur during a hospital confinement beginning prior to the date you became covered under the Medical Plan. - Charges for treatment of employees who specialize in the mental health care field and who receive treatment as a part of their training in that field. - Changes incured by a Medicare eligible member under a private contract with a provider.
+- Eye refractions or hearing aids, or the fitting of eye glasses or hearing aids, except as described under section 6, Vision Benefits and section 7, Audio Benefits sections. - Services or supplies which any school system is legally required to provide. - Services or supplies not specifically listed as a covered benefit under the Medical Plan. - Services or supplies for education, special education, or job training whether or not given in a facility that also provides medical or psychiatric treatment, except as described under section 3.3.19 Mental Disorder. - Charges you incur during a hospital confinement beginning prior to the date you became covered under the Medical Plan. - Charges for treatment of employees who specialize in the mental health care field and who receive treatment as a part of their training in that field. - Changes incurred by a Medicare eligible member under a private contract with a provider.

-INDIVIDUAL CASE MANAGEMENT
+6. INDIVIDUAL CASE MANAGEMENT